servo/ci-runners/README.md

 - When the guest shuts down, take another snapshot: `zfs snapshot tank/base/servo-macos13.clean@automated`
 - Copy the clean image to a file: `dd status=progress iflag=fullblock bs=1M if=/dev/zvol/tank/base/servo-macos13.clean of=/var/lib/libvirt/images/servo-macos13.clean.img`

+Remote deployment tip.
+If youâ€™ve deployed the clean image, but now the base image rebuilds are getting stuck at the macOS installer menu, your NVRAM may not be set to boot from the correct disk.
+You can work around this by nulling out the BaseSystem.dmg disk in the clean guest config:

+- Edit the clean guest: `virsh edit servo-macos13.clean`
+- Find the `<disk>` block containing `sdc` and `BaseSystem`
+- Change `<disk type="file" ...>` to `<disk type="block" ...>`
+- Change `<source file="..."/>` to `<source dev="/dev/null"/>`
+- Save and quit (nano): Ctrl+X, Y, Enter
+- Restart the monitor: `systemctl restart monitor`

 Building the base vm image is handled automatically by the monitor.